frankforte/quantumphp/README.md

 More information can be found here: http://www.chromelogger.com

+NOTE:  Do not forget to turn on Chrome Logger for each website that you debug.
+There is a little icone that looks like a console window near the top right, just besite the address bar.

 or

 #### c) copy the JavaScript file into your public directory and include it in your HTML.